The Resource Center organizes resources around 7 green economy “Sectors” and 7 “Topics.”

 This Guidebook aims to provide people with a tool for joining or learning more about this burgeoning industry.
 It is designed to be a resource for job seekers, students, guidance counselors, career advisors, policy makers and anyone else interested in learning about the tremendous potential of the existing and growing green jobs marketplace.
 This Guidebook […]

 The Illinois Green Economy Network (IGEN), formerly known as the Illinois Community College Sustainability Network, is a vibrant and growing collaboration between the state’s 48 community colleges.
 An initiative of the community college Presidents, this Network brings community colleges together to expand employment opportunities, improve human and environmental health, foster community engagement and accelerate market […]

-Here you’ll find IREC papers, reports and other publications, all designed to help advance renewable energy in your community, and easily downloadable.
+Here you’ll find easily downloadable IREC papers, reports and other publications, all designed to help advance renewable energy in your community.
 Contains information that educators can use as they develop or improve curricula.